-Section 15.22.400, Development Standards
+Section 15.24.400, Development Standards

 - A. Purpose.
-The development standards for commercial and mixed-use zones allow development flexibility, within parameters, that supports the intended characteristics of the specific zone.
+The development standards for industrial and public facility zones allow development flexibility, within parameters, that supports the intended characteristics of the specific zone.
 In addition, the regulations provide guidance to property owners, developers, and neighbors about the limits of what is allowed. - B. Development standards.
-The development standards for commercial and mixed-use zones are presented in Table 15.22-2.
-Development standards may be modified as provided by chapter
+The development standards for industrial and public facility zones are presented in Table 15.24-2.
+Development standards may be modified as provided by chapter 15.320, variances.
+Additional standards may apply to specific zones or uses, see section 15.24.500.